How Much Does Physician Assistant (PA) School Cost?

 • Having a minimum GPA of 3.0

-As another example, Physician Assistants Orthopaedic Surgery, Inc. offers the annual Susan Lindahl Memorial Scholarship , providing two $5,000 scholarships each year.
+As another example, Physician Assistants Orthopaedic Surgery, Inc. offers the annual Susan Lindahl Memorial Scholarship , providing four $5,000 scholarships each year.

 Members of the National Guard may qualify for the Medical Professional Officer Accession Bonus (OAB).
 To find state scholarships and grants, contact the appropriate state’s Department of Education .
 If a parent died in Iraq or Afghanistan while in military service, a federal grant may be available.

 There are also state-specific PA scholarships, such as those offered by the California Academy of Physician Assistants (CAPA).
-Student members of CAPA can be eligible for three different $2,000 scholarships: the Ray Dale Memorial Scholarship, the Ruth Webb Diversity Scholarship, and the Community Service Scholarship.
+Student members of CAPA can be eligible for one of five different $2,000 scholarships.

-Student athletes who attended an NCAA institution, for example, could qualify for the NCAA Postgraduate Scholarship , with up to 126 of them awarded each year.
+In addition, student athletes who attended an NCAA institution could qualify for the NCAA Postgraduate Scholarship , with up to 126 of them awarded each year.
 Student-athletes must excel both academically and athletically and be in at least the last year of intercollegiate-level competition.
 Non-renewable scholarships of $10,000 are provided three times annually (corresponding with sports seasons of fall, winter, and spring) with 21 available for women and 21 for men during each sports season.

 Fellowships

-To find opportunities, talk to the university’s financial aid department or reach out to non-profit agencies connected to the PA field.
+To find opportunities, talk to your university’s financial aid department or reach out to non-profit agencies connected to the PA field.
 The application process can be rigorous but can also be quite worthwhile.

 Additional Ideas to Consider